-We all know what the function of insurance companies is, to protect and support us in the event of an unfortunate event that may threaten our family and our most precious assets, but what are the internal and external actors that underpin it?
+We all know the function of insurance companies is to protect and support us in an unfortunate event that may threaten our family and our most precious assets, but what are the internal and external actors involved in this process?
 Here we explain it to you:

 Main internal stakeholders:

 Within the insurance teams we have the following departments, which play a specific role:

 - Interaction with intermediaries: broker, insurance bank, etc.

 - Monitors compliance with underwriting standards.

 Outside the insurance company, we have three external stakeholders who occupy the following roles: